 Veterans Peace Teams have deployed domestically with the Occupy movement, Standing Rock and Ferguson.
 Internationally the Veterans Peace Teams have also traveled to Palestine, Okinawa, and Jeju Island, South Korea.

 Veterans Peace Teams only travel to locations upon invitation by communities that are actively resisting and are engaged in nonviolent struggle.
 VPT continues to take the lead from those communities that are affected most and will continue to be there after our team leaves.

-Excessive use of force by police toward those in the Occupy movement has led to arbitrary arrests, a fractured skull for one veteran and a ruptured spleen for another, near-asphyxiation and trampling of peaceful protesters and pepper-spraying of students sitting peacefully on a sidewalk obstructing nothing at all, among many abuses and injuries.
-This abuse of unarmed civilians exercising their constitutional First Amendment rights must cease.
+The Veterans Peace Team was developed during the Occupy Wall Street movement in 2011, when multiple cities held space in public gathering spots to protest growing economic injustice.
+The severe repression by city government and police in cities across the country led to arbitrary arrests, a fractured skull for one veteran and a ruptured spleen for another, near-asphyxiation and trampling of peaceful protesters and pepper-spraying of students sitting peacefully on a sidewalk obstructing nothing at all, among many abuses and injuries.

 During Occupy and subsequent protests and gatherings domestically, Veterans Peace Teams recognized that our unique position as veterans could be valuable on the front lines.
 As veterans of conscience, we are compelled to take a stand against police violence, in partnership and in communication with communities on the ground.